jonhare/WAIS-ML101/sklearn-tutorial/tutorial.md

 Now we've extracted features from our training documents we're in a position to experiment with clustering.
 We'll use K-Means as its one of the most intuitive clustering methods, although it does have a few limitations.

+K-Means clustering with 4 clusters can be achieved as follows:

 ```python
 >>> from sklearn.cluster import KMeans
 >>> km = KMeans(4)
 >>> km.fit(X_train_tfidf)
 ```

+The assignments of the original posts to cluster id is given by `km.labels_` once `km.fit(..)` has been called.
+The centroids of the clusters is given by `km.cluster_centers_`.
+Intuitively, the vector that describes the centre of a cluster is just like any other featurevector, can every element can be interpreted as the number of times a specific term occurs (or the tf-idf weight of a specific term) in a hypothetical document.
+An interesting way to explore what each cluster is representing is to calculate and print the top weighted (either by occurrence or tf-idf) terms for that cluster:

 ```python
 >>> order_centroids = km.cluster_centers_.argsort()[:, ::-1]